puppetlabs/puppetserver/documentation/install_from_packages.markdown

 ## Memory Allocation

-By default, the Puppet Server will be configured to use 2GB of RAM.
+By default, Puppet Server will be configured to use 2GB of RAM.
 However, if you want to experiment with Puppet Server on a VM, you can safely allocate as little as 512MB of memory.
 To change the Puppet Server memory allocation:

 1. Open `/etc/sysconfig/puppetserver` and modify these settings: